A presentation theorem for continuous logic and Metric Abstract Elementary Classes: as an Abstract Elementary Class

 \dag\\

 We pause here only briefly to point out a strange occurence: first-order continuous logic is compact (see \cite[Theorem 5.8]{fourguys}), but $\Ll_{\omega_1, \omega}$ is incompact.
 Yet, we have seen that continuous logic can be embedded into $\Ll_{\omega_1, \omega}$.
-The solution to this incongruity is that the compactness of continuous logic comes from a different ultraproduct than the model-theoretic one, namely the Banach space ultraproduct.
-In model theoretic terms, the Banach space ultraproduct avoids having elements of nonstandard norm by explicitly excluding all sequences with unbounded norm from the product.
-This is put into a general framework for type omission in the author's thesis \cite{mythesis} (see \cite[Section 4.1]{gam-up} for details).
+The solution to this incongruity is that the compactness of continuous logic comes from a different ultraproduct than the model-theoretic one, namely the metric space ultraproduct.
+It is possible to formulate this ultraproduct within the context of models of $\dense_\tau$ by removing functions that would lead to nonstandard distances and changing the notion of equivalence.
+This is done for the case of Banach spaces in \cite[Section 4.1]{gam-up}.

-We conclude with a basic example relevant to the next section.
-I thank Ilijas Farah for discussions around this example.
+We conclude with an example relevant to the next section.
+I thank Ilijas Farah for discussions about this example.

 \begin{example} The model theory of probability spaces $(X, B, \mu)$ is developed in \cite[Section 16]{fourguys} by defining a metric structure where the universe consists of the elements of $B$ modulo $\mu$-equivalence; adding 0, 1, complement, meet, and join to the language; and setting the distance $d(A, B) = \mu (A \triangle B)$.
 An axiomatization $PrA$ is given in \cite[Theorem 16.1]{fourguys}.